sora-xor/polkaswap-token-whitelist-config/README.md

 1. Add the necessary information:
 	1. "symbol": the symbol of the token.
 For example, "VAL".
     1. "name": name of the token.
 For example, "SORA Validator Token"
-    1. "address": contract address in the ERC-20 network in the "0x..." format
+    1. "address": SORA asset ID in the "0x..." format
-    1. "decimals": number of numbers on the right from the decimal point
+    1. "decimals": number of numbers on the right from the decimal point.
+It can be only `18` for now.
     1. "icon": icon of the token in SVG
 1. Create a PR into this repository by adding lines to the file, representing your token
      > If some of the questions in the template are not replied to (except for the optional one), it will not be possible to review your request.